Zob Ahan Esfahan F.C.: Resurrection under Golmohammadi and Hosseini

-In summer of 2014 Zob Ahan announced Yahya Golmohammadi as the club's new manager.
-Golmohammadi introduced a possession based philosophy to Zob Ahan and after a poor start to the season, Golmohammadi's tactics and the addition of Kaveh Rezaei paid off and Zob Ahan when on a six match unbeaten run which placed them 6th in week 23.
+In the summer of 2014 Zob Ahan announced Yahya Golmohammadi as the club's new manager.
+After a poor start to the season, Zob Ahan when on a six match unbeaten run which placed them 6th in week 23.
 On 5 December 2015 Zob Ahan defeated Persepolis 2–1 in the Hazfi Cup semi-final to advance to the final for the fourth time in club history.
 On 15 May 2015 after a 0–0 draw against Padideh, Zob Ahan finished fourth and returned to the AFC Champions League after five years.
 Zob Ahan also won their third Hazfi Cup title after defeating Naft Tehran 3–1 in the final.

 On 23 February 2016 Zob Ahan won its first match AFC Champions League since 2011, defeating Lekhwiya of Qatar 1–0.
 Zob Ahan qualified for the Round of 16 of the AFC Champions League on 20 April 2016 after defeating Saudi club Al Nassr 3–0 in match day 5.
 However, Zob Ahan were defeated 3–1 on aggregate by Emirati club Al Ain in the Round of 16.
 Zob Ahan once again qualified for the final of the 2016 Hazfi Cup to defend their crown against Esteghlal.
 Zob Ahan defeated Esteghlal in penalties and won the Hazfi Cup for the fourth time in the club's history.
 Zob Ahan won the Iranian Super Cup after beating Esteghlal Khuzestan 4–2 in extra time.
 This was the first trophy that Zob Ahan won in Foolad Shahr Stadium.

 In the beginning of the 2016–17, after poor results, Golmohammadi was fired as manager of the team and was replaced by Assistant coach Mojtaba Hosseini.
-Hosseini led Zob Ahan to the semi finals of the Hazfi Cup, where they lost to Tractor in extra time.
+Hosseini led Zob Ahan to the semi-finals of the Hazfi Cup, where they lost to Tractor.